nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

   - Two slots (Slot A and Slot B) are adjacent when the start time of Slot B equals the end time of Slot A
   - The adjacent slots SHALL reference the same `Schedule` resource
   - The adjacent slots SHALL both have the same `deliveryChannel` value
+  - The adjacent slots SHALL both have the same `serviceType` value
   - If the slots do not conform to one or more of the rules above, they SHALL NOT be accepted as part of the same appointment booking

 ### Request operation ###